Catton, Martin Combine for 9-Points as Chiefs Thrash T-Birds, 9-1

 First it was Chase Harrington who flew down the ice to collect a looping feed from Owen Martin.

 The Chiefs made it 2-0 at 11:18 as Van Olm stepped forward to prevent a Thunderbird breakout.
-His shot redirect to Cristall who calmly found Catton for his first score of the night.
+His shot redirected to Cristall who easily found Catton for his first score of the night.
 It would not be his last.

 A net front scramble followed a McIsaac shot from the blueline, before Martin found a way to poke it home.
 For Martin it was his 6th of the season, with assists going to McIsaac and Mayes at 19:36.